CaosCreations/SpaceTruckin/Assets/Plugins/Pixel Crushers/Dialogue System/_README.txt

 ----------------
-o Follow the 5 minute quick start guide in the Getting Started section of the manual. o Read the documentation and/or watch the tutorial videos. o Play the scene in the Demo folder. o IMPORTANT NOTE FOR 2D:
+o Follow the 5 minute quick start guide in the Getting Started section of the manual. o Read the documentation and/or watch the tutorial videos. o Play the scene in the Demo folder.
+(URP or HDRP?
+See below.) o IMPORTANT NOTE FOR URP/HRDP:
+  The demo defaults to the built-in rendering pipeline.
+If you're using URP or HDRP, first import the corresponding unitypackage file located in the Demo folder. o IMPORTANT NOTE FOR 2D:
   If you want to use 2D physics you must define scripting symbol USE_PHYSICS2D.
   (Tick checkbox in Tools > Pixel Crushers > Dialogue System > Welcome Window.)